AnghelLeonard/JSF-2.3/README.md

 # JSF-2.3
 ##JSF 2.3 Apps Examples

-This is a collection of examples for the [JSF & OmniFaces Fans](http://www.omnifaces-fans.org/).
+This is a collection of examples from the [JSF & OmniFaces Fans](http://www.omnifaces-fans.org/).
 Check [JSF 2.3 Tutorial](http://www.omnifaces-fans.org/p/jsf-23-tutorial.html) for more details!

 Included examples: